bcdesign3d/Sapphire-3Trident/README.md

   Maintains high-speed, high-accuracy XY motion, optimized for better frame rigidity and belt routing.

 - **Open Source & Fully Modular**
-  All CAD models, STL files, and assembly resources are provided for community use and development.
+  STL files, and assembly resources are provided for community use and development.

-- **Drop-In Upgrade for Sapphire‑3**
+- **Drop-In Upgrade for TwooTrees Sapphire Pro SP3**
-  Designed to work with the existing Sapphire‑3 frame and ecosystem.
+  Designed to work with the existing Sapphire Pro SP3 frame and ecosystem.

 ---